Herman Amberg Preus

-Herman Amberg Preus (June 16, 1825 – July 2, 1894) was an American Lutheran clergyman and church leader.
+Herman Amberg Preus (June 16, 1825 – July 2, 1894) was an American neo-Lutheran author, clergyman, and church leader.
 Ordained in 1848, he became a key figure in organizing the Norwegian Synod.

 Background

 Herman Amberg Preus was born in Kristiansand, Norway.
-He was the son of Paul Arctander Preus, headmaster at the Cathedral School in Kristiansand and Anne Keyser, whose father was Johan Keyser, the Bishop of Kristiansand in the Church of Norway.
+His grandfather was Johan Keyser, the Bishop of Kristiansand in the Church of Norway.
 Herman attended the Cathedral School in Kristiansand.
-He was educated in theology, graduating from the University of Oslo in Oslo in 1848.
-The same year he was ordained an Evangelical Lutheran pastor by the bishops of the state Church of Norway.
+He was educated in Christian theology, graduating from the University of Oslo in Oslo in 1848.
+The same year he was ordained an Evangelical Lutheran pastor by the bishops of the Church of Norway.

 Career

 In May 1851, Preus and Caroline Keyser were married, and they immigrated to the United States the same year.
-Preus was installed as the pastor of Spring Prairie Lutheran Church in Columbia County, Wisconsin in August 1851.
-In 1853, he was one of seven pastors organizing the Synod of the Norwegian Evangelical Lutheran Church in America.
-Preus served as president of the Norwegian Synod from 1862 until his death in 1894.

-Known for his strict adherence to the doctrine of the state Church of Norway, Preus was a leader of the conservative group in the doctrinal and theological disputes among the early Scandinavian-American Lutherans.
-Preus was associate editor of the synod newspaper, Maanedstidende (1861–1868) and was the author of two books on Norwegian-American Lutheranism published in 1867 and 1875.
-Preus had a significant part in the founding of St. Olaf College in Northfield, Minnesota.
-Preus laid the foundation stone of the St. Olaf on July 4, 1877.

-Preus died at his daughter's home in Lee, Illinois in 1894.
+Preus died at his daughter's home in Lee, Illinois, in 1894.

 Absolution and election controversies

-In 1874, the Norwegian Synod received charges of universalism from Professors A. Weenaas and Sven Oftedahl.
+In 1874, the Norwegian Synod received charges of teaching universalism from Professors A. Weenaas and Sven Oftedahl.
 Preus, president of the Norwegian Synod at that time, presented an essay in response to their claims.
-Among their claims was that a minister may not absolve a sinner with certainty, since he does not know the sinner’s faith.
+Among their claims was that a minister may not absolve a sinner with certainty because he does not know the sinner's faith.
 In response to these claims, Preus defended the doctrine of objective justification.
 In particular, he wrote:

 "According to his new gospel the professor must preach that through his suffering and death Christ has only accomplished so much that God has now become willing to let his wrath cease and to be reconciled and to loose, confer grace, forgive, justify and open access to salvation, but that in actuality he can only do and does all this if man on his part fulfills the condition placed on him by God, namely that he is supposed to believe.
 And the thing which is thus supposed to be believed does not become this that God already has done this and is reconciled but that God will do it and will be reconciled when he sees the obedience and the good quality in man, that he believes."